EV charger grants for landlords — current 2026 position

 Properties with EV chargers sell for 2-5% more than comparable properties without, according to multiple estate agent reports.
 For a £300,000 property, that's £6,000-£15,000 in added value — far more than the installation cost.

-4. The grant won't last forever
+4. The grant window is finite

 How to apply